smartcontractkit/documentation/docs/Developer Reference/link-token-contracts.md

 | Symbol         | LINK                                                                                                                                                                                                                  |
 | Decimals       | 18                                                                                                                                                                                                                    |

-## Rinkeby
+## Rinkeby (Deprecated)

+The Rinkeby network is [officially deprecated](https://ethereum.org/en/developers/docs/networks/#rinkeby) and will no longer be supported on some platforms.
+[Goerli](#goerli) is the recommended testnet for Chainlink on Ethereum.

 > 🚰 Rinkeby Faucets
 >
-> Testnet LINK is available from https://faucets.chain.link/rinkeby
+> Testnet LINK and ETH are available from https://faucets.chain.link/rinkeby
-> Testnet ETH is available from: https://faucets.chain.link/rinkeby
 > Backup Testnet ETH Faucets: https://rinkeby-faucet.com/, https://app.mycrypto.com/faucet

 | Parameter      | Value                                                                                                                                                                                                                |